-Building construction costs are obtained from two sources: RSMeans (2011) and Faithful + Gould (2012).
-The baseline costs of each prototypical building is estimated based on the average cost per unit of floor area for "average" construction quality in RSMeans (2011) for one-story and two-story single-family dwellings, which is a function of total floor area.
+Building construction costs are obtained from two sources: RSMeans (2012) and Faithful and Gould (2012).
+All construction costs - except windows and lighting - are then adjusted to year 2017 dollars using an inflator of 1.026471.26 The baseline costs of each prototypical building are estimated based on the average cost per unit of floor area for "average" construction quality in RSMeans (2012) for one-story and two-story single-family dwellings, which is a function of total floor area.

-Figure 5-1 shows that the average cost per unit of floor area decreases as the total floor area increases for both one- and two-story single family dwellings.
-A power curve is fit to the available data points (base index of the cost per unit of floor area for the 1-story, 148.6 m2 (1000 ft2) house).26
+Figure 5-1 shows that the average cost per unit of floor area decreases as the total floor area increases for both one- and two-story single-family dwellings.
+A power curve is fit to the available data points (base index of the cost per unit of floor area for the 1-story, $148.6 \text{ m}^2 (1000 \text{ ft}^2)$ house).27